Last updated on June 18th, 2021

 Tiger Brokers took the stock trading scene in Singapore by storm after announcing their cheap commission rates in 2020.

-However, they are not the only one as Moomoo has a similar platform that allows you to trade at low costs too!
+However, they are not the only one as Moomoo (powered by FUTU) has a similar platform that allows you to trade at low costs too!

 So how do these low fee platforms compare with each other?

-- The difference between Tiger Brokers and Moomoo (Futu)
+- 1 The difference between Tiger Brokers and Moomoo (powered by Futu)

-The difference between Tiger Brokers and Moomoo (Futu)
+The difference between Tiger Brokers and Moomoo (powered by Futu)

-Both Tiger Brokers and Moomoo (or Futu) offer really cheap commissions when you are trading in the SGX, HKEX or US markets.
-Tiger Brokers has more advantages as they allow you to trade in the ASX and China markets, as well as offering more products like futures and options.
+Both Tiger Brokers and Moomoo (powered by Futu) offer really cheap commissions when you are trading in the SGX, HKEX or US markets.
+Tiger Brokers offers access into 2 more markets (ASX and China), while Moomoo offers cheaper minimum commissions for SGX trades.

 Here is an in-depth comparison between these 2 platforms: